 - Neurons can fire too many or too little neurotransmitters.

 - Many toxins like pesticides and herbicides as well as microbes can inhibit or increase firing.

 - Poor handling of blood sugar, hormone imbalances, insufficient levels of oxygen, autoimmune diseases, and inflammation can all disrupt neurotransmitter function.

 - Neurons can become sensitized or desensitized, leading to either being trigger happy or lack a response.

-Furthermore, if a leaky brain is present due to a break down in zonulin ( a substance that forms the blood-brain barrier) then undigested food particles, microbes, their toxins, and their false neurotransmitters may affect the brain’s neurons and neurotransmitters directly.
+Furthermore, if a leaky brain is present due to a breakdown in zonulin ( a substance that forms the blood-brain barrier) then undigested food particles, microbes, their toxins, and their false neurotransmitters may affect the brain’s neurons and neurotransmitters directly.
 Under normal circumstances, the blood-brain barrier would prevent these substances from reaching the brain.

-So, even if you have optimal levels of neurotransmitter there can still be problems with production or function and the consequential symptoms associated with these issues.
+So, even if you have optimal levels of neurotransmitters there can still be problems with production or function and the consequential symptoms associated with these issues.
 For example, you may exhibit classic signs of serotonin or dopamine deficiency, not because you have insufficient levels, but due to one of the issues mentioned above.

 It’s important to note that if your symptoms are due to one of these other contributing factors, supplements designed to boost neurotransmitter levels are not likely to be effective, and may even make things worse.

 Conflict of Interest for Providers of Neurotransmitter Testing